cloudfuse-io/lambdatization/README.md

 environement.
 It is not strictly necessary, but simplifies the collaboration on the project.
 To set it up:

-- you must have Docker installed, it is the only dependency
+- you must have a recent version (v20+) of Docker installed, it is the only dependency
 - clone this repository:
   - `git clone https://github.com/cloudfuse-io/lambdatization`
 - add the l12n-shell to your path (optional)